For Executive Directors, CEOs, and Upper-level Management

 - Each session will be highly interactive and cover one of the following leadership objectives

-About Coaches
+About the Facilitators & Coaches

 Rob is a professor of human resource development where his teaching and research focus on organizational psychology and behavior.
 He uses this as a framework to help build sustainable systems and initiatives with his clients.
-With over 15 years of significant hands-on experience in leadership, management, and organization development, Rob helps nonprofits and other businesses build effective teams.
+With over 15 years of significant hands-on experience in leadership, management, and organization development, Rob helps nonprofits and other businesses build effective teams. |

 Angie became fascinated by human behavior after observing people’s behaviors in the Operating Room when she worked as a Certified Surgical Technologist (CST).
 She was fascinated by how the leadership in this environment (surgeons) affected the entire team and ultimately affected patient outcomes both positively and negatively.
 She has a Master’s in Human Resource Development and is certified in the DISC assessment model.
-With her authentic and nurturing approach, Angie’s contributions include board effectiveness, board development, and executive board leadership.
+With her authentic and nurturing approach, Angie’s contributions include board effectiveness, board development, and executive board leadership. |